-A History of Success
+A History of Excellence

 In 1961, Moline Public Hospital began educating surgical technologists.
 This certificate program continued as a tradition until 2011 when the program was discontinued by Trinity College of Nursing & Health Sciences in an effort to move the College toward degree-granting programs.

-In 1972, Moline Public Hospital began educating Emergency Medical Services providers.
-This program offered certificates in Emergency Medical Technician-Basic and Paramedic.
+In 1972, Moline Public Hospital began educating emergency medical services providers.
+This program offered certificates in emergency medical technician-basic and paramedic.
 This program continued as a tradition until 2011 when the program was discontinued by Trinity College of Nursing & Health Sciences in an effort to move the College toward degree-granting programs.

-Trinity School of Nursing transitioned from a diploma awarding program to a 2 + 2 program awarding associate and baccalaureate degrees from 1994 - 1996.
-In 1996, Trinity School of Nursing applied for candidacy status with the Higher Learning Commission of the North Central Association of Colleges and Schools, seeking the authority to grant associate and baccalaureate degrees in nursing.
-This degree-granting authority, with five years of accreditation, was granted in 1998 and the nursing school assumed the name Trinity College of Nursing.
+Trinity School of Nursing transitioned from granting hospital-based diplomas to a 2 + 2 program awarding associate and baccalaureate degrees from 1994 - 1996.
+In 1996, Trinity School of Nursing applied for candidacy to become recognized as an accredited college of nursing.
+Degree-granting authority was granted by the Higher Learning Commission in 1998 and the nursing school assumed the name Trinity College of Nursing.
 Our institution was referred to as Trinity College of Nursing and Schools of Allied Health.